Hughes scores 2 in preseason debut for Devils

 Jack Hughes scored twice in his NHL preseason debut, including the winner 40 seconds into overtime to lift a New Jersey Devils split squad to a 4-3 win over the Boston Bruins on Monday night in Newark, New Jersey.

 Hughes, the first overall pick in June's NHL draft, and P.K.
-Subban, acquired in a trade with Nashville, both played their game for the Devils.
+Subban, acquired in a trade with Nashville, each played his first game for the Devils.

 Connor Carrick and Jesper Bratt also scored for New Jersey.